Package Leaflet: Information for the User

 Ibuprofen may affect or be affected by other medicines.
 For example:

-Other medicines may also affect or be affected by ibuprofen treatment.
+Other medicines may also affect or be affected by treatment with ibuprofen.
 Therefore, you should always consult your doctor or pharmacist before using ibuprofen with other medicines.

 Taking Geloprofen pediatric with food, drinks, and alcohol

-It is recommended to take this medicine with milk or food, or immediately after eating, to reduce the possibility of stomach discomfort.
+It is recommended to take this medicine with milk or with food, or immediately after eating, to reduce the possibility of stomach upset.

-It is not recommended to take alcohol during treatment as it increases the risk of gastrointestinal or central nervous system adverse effects.
+It is not recommended to drink alcohol during treatment, as it increases the risk of gastrointestinal or central nervous system side effects.

 Pregnancy, breastfeeding, and fertility